Wheel of Fortune for PowerPoint FAQ

 Instead, I highly suggest splitting players into teams, which the actual show does.
 For instance, six players can split to three teams of two, and eight players can split to four teams of two.

 If you absolutely need more than four individual player slots, I would look into other Wheel of Fortune templates.
-Rusnakcreative's supports up to six players if you don't mind not seeing everyone's scores at once.
 TriviaMaker's Wheel game seems to support limitless players, but it's paid and I have no experience using it.

 Can I create puzzles in foreign languages?